arkanmgerges/cafm.identity/README.md

-### CAFM - Project
+### CAFM - Identity

-This is a microservice that is responsible for managing the project and access.
+This is a microservice that is responsible for managing the identity and access.

 ### Local Development
 ##### Requirements: